Privatdozent

 Privatdozent (for men) or Privatdozentin (for women), abbreviated PD, P.D. or Priv.-Doz., is an academic title conferred at some European universities, especially in German-speaking countries, to someone who holds certain formal qualifications that denote an ability (facultas docendi) and permission to teach (venia legendi) a designated subject at the highest level.
 To be granted the title Priv.-Doz. by a university, a recipient has to fulfill the criteria set by the university which usually require excellence in research, teaching, and further education.
-In its current usage, the title indicates that the holder has completed their habilitation and is therefore granted permission to teach and examine students independently without having a professorship.
+In its modern usage, the title indicates that the holder has completed their habilitation and is therefore granted permission to teach and examine students independently without having a full professorship (chair).
+With respect to the level of academic achievement, the title of Privatdozent is comparable to that of an Associate Professor (United States), Senior Lecturer (United Kingdom), or maître de conférences détenteur de l'habilitation à diriger des recherches (HDR) (France).
+However, unlike the Associate Professors in North America, PD titles are not always linked to tenured academic positions and do not always imply the role of a Principal Investigator.

 Conferment and roles

-A university faculty can confer the title to an academic who has a higher doctoral degree - usually in the form of a habilitation.
+A university faculty can confer the title to an academic who has a higher doctoral degree—usually in the form of a habilitation.
 The title, Privatdozent, as such does not imply a salaried appointment; it merely denotes permission to teach and examine independently at the conferring faculty without a professorial appointment.
-At German universities, some title holders are appointed as Dozent on a fee basis, or as senior researchers through externally funded research projects.
+At German universities, some title holders are appointed as Senior Researchers or Dozent (either on a fee basis or as tenured academic employees), while others are solely supported by externally funded research projects.

-Many title holders do not have remuneration agreements with their conferring institution, but depending on local regulations may be required to teach in order to maintain their status as a Privatdozent.
+Even though many title holders are not employed by the university and do not have remuneration agreements with their conferring institution, depending on local regulations, they may be required to teach in order to maintain their status as Privatdozent.
 In 2012 more than 5,000 honorarium Privatdozenten worked at German universities without a salary.

 A Privatdozent ceases to hold the title if appointed at professorial level or if discontinuing lecturing at the faculty.
 In Germany, the title can be revoked if the holder does not lecture for more than two consecutive semesters.